Your First Year

 Duke has endless opportunities to choose from.
 How can first-years make the most of their early days on campus?
 In this guide, upperclassmen share some advice on how to make a smooth transition to life at Duke.

 - Get to know your professors.
-Go to office hours, attend free lectures, or set up a VLearn-date.
+Go to office hours, attend free lectures, or set up FLUNCH.
 Faculty will become some of your closest mentors on campus.

 - Even if you know what you want to major in, explore courses that interest you.
 Use your liberal arts requirements to sample something new.